The mother of a baby whose remains were found in a wooded area in Halifax last weekend has died.

-Two people charged after the remains of a newborn baby were found in Halifax last weekend will remain in custody for another three-and-a-half weeks.
+Two people charged in the case will remain in custody for another three-and-a-half weeks.

 Sukhpreet Singh, 23, and his wife, Ramandeep Kaur, 26, have each been charged with the following offences: